BQSKit/bqskit/docs/guides/usegpus.md

 | 7              | 2                |
 | 8 and more     | 1                |

-Make sure that in your Python script you are creating the compiler object with the appropriate IP address.
+Make sure that in your Python script, you are creating the compiler object with the appropriate IP address.
 When running on the same node as the server, you can use \`localhost\` as the IP address.

 ```python
 with Compiler('localhost') as compiler: